 Venice is an Italian city since 1866, and its official language is Italian.
-Every Venetian can speak Italian, and many Venetians speak the local dialect, called “Venetian” or “Veneziano.”
+Therefore, every Venetian speaks Italian, and many Venetians also speak the local dialect, called “Veneziano” or “Venetian” in English.

-Of course, there are!
-Venice is a small yet an important city, and as such it has several schools, 2 hospitals, 2 universities, as well as firemen and police stations.
+In example, Venice has several schools, 2 hospitals, 2 universities, as well as firemen and police stations.